The Awkward Yeti: Heart and Brain

 Heart and Brain features Lars' anthropomorphized heart and brain as the two main characters.
 In the webcomic, the heart follows its feelings and emotions, chasing down butterflies and getting excited about kittens, while the brain is concerned about adult responsibility.
 While the heart skips to emotional need, the brain brings in reason and logic for why the heart's action are ill-advised.
 Lindsey Holmes described Heart and Brain as "the internal tennis match we often face between our romantic hearts and our realistic brains."
 Other characters include Tongue, who is often hedonistic and manipulative; Stomach, who is often sensitive; and other organ characters.

 The characters of Heart and Brain are considered very relatable, as they cover well-known dichotomies such as introversion and extroversion, and logic and emotion.
 Seluk's degree in psychology benefited him in reinforcing these aspects.
 The characters were metaphorically inspired by the concept of Id, Ego and Superego, represented by the heart, Lars, and the brain respectively.
 In November 2015, Seluk published a collection of Heart and Brain comics in a book.

 Medical Tales Retold

 For Medical Tales Retold, Seluk draws comics about unusual or touching stories he gets through his email.
 These stories are about illnesses and injuries and can be sent in by doctors or patients.
 The concept of Medical Tales Retold came up in collaboration with Tapastic.
 After Seluk saw an artist illustrate personal love stories through Tapastic, he thought it would be a good idea to normalize unusual medical stories through humor.

 OrganAttack

 In June 2016, Seluk launched a Kickstarter campaign for a card game based on his webcomics, titled OrganAttack (Stylized OrganATTACK).
 The card game features medical and pseudoscientific concepts, where players have the objective to remove the organs of their opponents.
 The campaign reached over $280,000 USD in its first week and closed on July 3.
+OrganAttack released in November 2016 and was reviewed favorably by Forbes.